api-platform/docs/core/filters.md

 ### Exists Filter

-The exists filter allows you to select items based on nullable field value.
+The exists filter allows you to select items based on a nullable field value.

 Syntax: `?property[exists]=<true|false|1|0>`